Galaxite features four fun and interactive minigames that you can enjoy playing solo or with friends! Check out details of each game below.

 Player's will need these currencies to get weapons and tools to destroy other player's cores.
 If a player dies, they will respawn on their island as long as their core is still alive.
 Every time they die, the player's core is damaged, and they lose one health bar.
 If someone if getting spawn-killed, they will enter Annihilation mode, which will allow them to defeat the spawn-camper and continue with the fun of the game.
 Destroying other players' cores will grant you core pieces and heal your core by two health bars.
 The last player standing wins!

-Doubles, Triples, and Quads versions of Planets where players are in teams of two, three, or four!
+Doubles, Triples, and Quads versions of Core Wars where players are in teams of two, three, or four!
 Join a party to play with a friend!

 Before the game starts, choose from a multitude of perks to match your play-style!
 32 players spawn in a 1000x1000 circular map.
 As time goes on, the “Corruption” will come inward and injure you.
 The longer the game goes, the less area you have to safely wander the map.